 The important thing to note is that whether the funds are available and who the funds are available for are dependent on the agency.
-So it’s not something that everyone in the public sector can get, like Public Service Loan Forgiveness (PSLF).
+So it’s not something that everyone in the public sector working full-time can get, like Public Service Loan Forgiveness (PSLF).

 Your work has to have a program in place, and you’d have to qualify and pass the eligibility requirements below.